zyc4975matholic/DSCV/README.md

 Acknowledgement
 -
 This project is finished during Fall 2020 Machine Learning course.
 We thanks Prof. Enric Junqué de Fortuny and TA Zijian Zhou for their meaningful advices on the project.
-The project also can't be done without the inspiration from [Supervised Discovery of Unknown Unknowns through Test Sample Mining](https://ojs.aaai.org//index.php/AAAI/article/view/7252) and [Rethinking the Value of Labels for Improving Class-Imbalanced Learning](https://arxiv.org/abs/2006.07529).
+The project also can't be done without the inspiration from [Supervised Discovery of Unknown Unknowns through Test Sample Mining](https://ojs.aaai.org//index.php/AAAI/article/view/7252) and [Large-Scale Long-Tailed Recognition in an Open World](https://arxiv.org/abs/1904.05160).